Who has dental benefits?

-There were approximately 176 million Americans (2012 NADP/DDPA Joint Dental Benefits Report on Enrollment) or 57 percent of the population with dental benefits at year-end2011.
+At year-end 2016, there were approximately 211.7 million Americans or 66 percent of the population with dental benefits.

-About 98% of dental benefits are provided through an employer or other group programs like AARP.
-Group coverage also includes public programs like Medicaid, the federal Children’s Health Insurance Program, and TriCare which provides coverage for the military.
-While individual dental coverage is limited, it is a growing area of focus for many dental carriers.
+About 92% of 155.3 million Americans with private dental plans get these benefits through an employer or other group program like AARP.
+Another 7.2% buy individual coverage while just less than 1% obtain dental benefits as part of a medical plan.
+Another 49.6 million Americans get dental benefits through public programs like Medicaid, the federal Children’s Health Insurance Program, and TriCare which provides coverage for the military.
+While individual dental coverage is only 7.2% of total coverage in 2014, just 3 years ago it was only 2% of coverage.
+So clearly, individual coverage is a growing area of focus for many dental carriers.

 Americans with dental benefits are more likely to go to the dentist, take their children to the dentist, receive restorative care and experience greater overall health, according to the National Association of Dental Plans (NADP) report, The Haves and the Have-Nots: Consumers with and without Dental Benefits.